docker-archive/dcus-hol-2016/open-source/README.md

 Login Succeeded
 ```

-5. Now push your image to the Docker Hub with `docker push <Your Dockerhub ID>/foodtruck-web`.
+**Step 6:** Now push your image to the Docker Hub with `docker push <Your Dockerhub ID>/foodtruck-web`.
 Later in this lab we will be pulling the image down from the Dockerhub to different hosts.

 ```
 $ docker push markchurch/foodtruck-web